Court Mediation: Your Chance to Stop Foreclosure

 If you need help preparing a financial packet, call the Foreclosure Prevention Hotline: 1-888-664-2569.
 They will try to connect you to a free housing counselor who can help you.

-Generally, to complete the company's financial packet you will need to provide:
+Generally, to complete the bank's financial packet you will need to provide:

-- proof of income, such as copies of your two most recent pay stubs; Social Security or unemployment award letter; child support; profit and loss statement if self-employed (see help list here: Proof of Income Checklist)
+- proof of income, such as copies of your two most recent pay stubs; Social Security or unemployment award letter; child support; profit and loss statement if self-employed (see Documentation Requirements here: Proof of Income Checklist (link is external))

 - a copy of your most recent bank statements (if you have bank accounts).
 If you don’t have a bank account, write out a signed statement saying that you have none.